-Students, recent graduates and newly-established botanists will be given preference.
+Students, recent graduates, newly-established botanists and non-salaried researchers will be given preference.
 Applications will be assessed on the quality of the applicant and the proposed project.
 The project should be clearly defined in scope and preferably result in a publication.

 Submissions already received may be resubmitted if so desired.

 Both the Selection Criteria and a Grant Application Form are available.

 The closing dates for applications is March 14 and September 14 each year

 Timeline for Each Year